 Many of us would probably prefer to work from home…if we knew we could stay productive.
 But that’s the catch.
 How can we take the comforting, relaxing environment of home and make it a place where we can still get work done?

-Right now, the COVID-19 pandemic means that we’re all learning how to work from home in new ways.
+Right now, the COVID-19 pandemic means that we’re all learning how to work remotely in new ways.
 The adjustment isn’t easy for everyone.

 Let’s look at some reasons to work from home and how to optimize your own experience to stay productive and happy.